AckerlyXu/heima/articles/traffic-manager/traffic-manager-nested-profiles.md

 ![Nested Profile failover (default behavior)][3]

 You might be happy with this arrangement.
-Or you might be concerned that all traffic for China East site 1 is now going to the test deployment instead of a limited subset traffic.
-Regardless of the health of the test deployment, you want to fail over to the other regions when the production deployment in China East site 1 fails.
+Or you might be concerned that all traffic for China East is now going to the test deployment instead of a limited subset traffic.
+Regardless of the health of the test deployment, you want to fail over to the other regions when the production deployment in China East fails.
 To enable this failover, you can specify the 'MinChildEndpoints' parameter when configuring the child profile as an endpoint in the parent profile.
 The parameter determines the minimum number of available endpoints in the child profile.
 The default value is '1'.
 For this scenario, you set the MinChildEndpoints value to 2.
 Below this threshold, the parent profile considers the entire child profile to be unavailable and directs traffic to the other endpoints.

 The following figure illustrates this configuration: